kcarnold/cs344/next_year.md

 * Logistic regression in NN (as same thing as linreg, just different loss and activation)
 * Vision to text encoder decoder—with paraphrase setup both ways
 * Write an explanation, share it with your mom, describe how it went, improve the explanation.
+* Actually have a small-group discussion about a perspectival topic (deliberately trying to express a range of perspectives) and summarize it (record it?).

 ## Low-Level Stuff